julia michaels, the songwriter behind bieber's 'sorry,' is stepping into the spotlight

 Having crafted hit compositions for Bieber, Spears, and Gomez, Iowa’s Julia Michaels is about to become a pop star in her own right.

 If you need a hit song, you get Julia Michaels on the phone — but don't be surprised if you get an engaged tone.
 Over the last three years the 23-year-old Iowa-born, LA-raised, studio-dwelling tune alchemist has become one of the planet's most in-demand songwriters.
 Two of her songs, Justin Bieber's "Sorry" and DNCE's "Cake by the Ocean," have over a billion Spotify streams between them, and that's before you get to hits for Britney Spears, Gwen Stefani, Rita Ora, Hailee Steinfeld, and Fifth Harmony.
 Oh, and Little Mix, Selena Gomez, Kelly Clarkson, Zedd, and Nick Jonas.

-You might not recognise Julia's face right now, but that's set to change in 2017 because — you've already guessed, haven't you? — Julia's decided to step into the spotlight.
-She's kicking things off with exquisitely understated lead single Issues, produced by Stargate with Benny Blanco and written by Julia (obviously) and longterm writing partner Justin Tranter, ahead of an EP in the spring.
+You might not recognize Julia's face right now, but that's set to change in 2017 because — you've already guessed, haven't you? — Julia's decided to step into the spotlight herself.
+She's kicking things off with exquisitely understated lead single "Issues," produced by Stargate with Benny Blanco and written by Julia (obviously) and longterm writing partner, Justin Tranter, ahead of an EP in the spring.
 She's the popstar 2017 needs, and here are ten things you need to know about her.

 1. She totally lost the plot when Britney Spears cut one of her songs.